-- i) Unofficial classification distributed by rally control during a day; - ii) Partial unofficial classification published at the end of a day; - iii) Partial official classification published at the end of a day; - iv) Provisional final classification published by rally control at the end of the rally; - v) Final official classification approved by the Stewards;
+- i) Unofficial classification distributed by rally control during the day. - ii) Partial unofficial classification published at the end of the day. - iii) Partial official classification published at the end of the day. - iv) Provisional final classification published by rally control at the end of the rally.

+v) Final official classification approved by the Stewards.